-Community Development Agents sit on a variety of local intersectoral development tables (les tables de concertation) which bring together various regional stakeholders - to plan and coordinate their actions to support the whole community.
-This is also where regional funding for projects and programs is dispersed - so if you aren't at the table, you can't access the funds.
+Community Development Agents sit on a variety of local intersectoral development tables (les tables de concertation), which bring together various regional stakeholders to plan and coordinate their actions to support the whole community.
+This is also where regional funding for projects and programs is dispersed, so if you aren't at the table, you can't access the funds.

-On local development tables, les tables de concertation, the CLC will often be one of or the only English voices at the tables.
-The English community might be an unknown to some community partners, especially the school community.
-Your job is to help demystify some of the challenges the English-speaking schools and community faces while advocating for resources that will help you meet the needs of your school.
+On local development tables the CLC will often be the only, or one of the only English voices at the tables.
+The English community might be unfamiliar to some community partners, especially the French school community.
+Your job is to help demystify some of the challenges the English-speaking schools and communities face, while advocating for resources that will help you meet the needs of your school(s).